SatoshiumAI/.github/announcements.md

 ### August 1, 2025
 **🎵 Satoshium Music Expansion + `.github/todo.md` Milestone** —
-The third music video in the Satoshium series, _Rise of the Signal_, was released, continuing the narrative of decentralized agents governed by Bitcoin.
+The third music video in the Satoshium series, Rise of the Signal, was released, continuing the narrative of decentralized agents governed by Bitcoin.
+Visual scenes, lyrics, and symbolic direction were shaped to reflect the transition from black-box AI to cryptographic transparency.
+YouTube debut: [Rise of the Signal](https://youtu.be/ZiM4jTuXbfI).

 In parallel, `.github/todo.md` Task #3 was completed—standardizing `readme.md` and `license.md` files across all repositories.

 ---